 Accordingly, the wall of cool air forms essentially a ductless shaft of air, from which cool air can be appropriately supplied to those things that require it.

-As a general idea, 20-30 cubic feet per minute over 30 square inches will provide the necessary amount of air to 25 of 50 us from the receipt of the command byte.
+As a general idea, 20-30 cubic feet per minute over 30 30 square inches will provide the necessary amount of air to maintain the wall.